 The free NHS flu jab

-The NHS offers the free flu jab in Solihull, an injection, every year as winter approaches.
-You should get your flu vaccination if you:
+The NHS offers free flu vaccinations in Solihull every year as winter approaches.
+You should get your free flu vaccination if you:

 - live in a residential or nursing home

 - are pregnant

 - are in receipt of a carer’s allowance, or the main carer of an older or disabled person

 - live with someone who has a weakened immune system

 - are a social care worker in a hospice or registered residential care, nursing home or homecare organisation

 These groups are offered a free vaccination as they’re more likely to develop serious complications of flu, such as pneumonia.
 Flu is very different to the common cold and can even be life threatening for people who are in an at-risk group.

 Children aged two and three can receive a free vaccine through their GP and all children in primary school can receive it in school.
 For children the flu vaccine is not an injection, just a quick and easy nasal spray.